gouherdanish/gouherdanish.github.io/_posts/2024-08-12-information-content-and-entropy.md

 - In the context of machine learning and data science, entropy quantifies the unpredictability or impurity in a dataset.

 **Definition of Entropy:**
-For discrete random variable X with possible outcomes $x_1, x_2, ..., x_n$ and a probability distribution `p(x)`, entropy `H(X)` is defined as the expected value of the information content across all possible outcomes of a random variable.
+For discrete random variable X with possible outcomes $x_1, x_2, ..., x_n$ and a probability distribution $p(x)$, entropy $H(X)$ is defined as the expected value of the information content across all possible outcomes of a random variable.

 $$
 H\left( X \right) = -\sum_{i=1}^n p\left( x_i \right) log_2 p\left( x_i \right)